 Most spring bulbs should be planted now, so that their roots are established before the really cold weather, tulips can wait until November.
 Don't forget to dig in organic soil conditioners and grit if the soil is too wet.
 Using a bulb planter place the bulbs twice as deep as their depth and think about naturalising them in grass, creating drifts or growing varieties such as lilies through low shrubs.

 Plant out wallflowers, forget-me-nots, polyanthus etc and sow hardy annuals such as calendula and larkspur.
-Move sweet peas that have germinated into the cold frame.
-Plant and take hardwood cuttings of shrubs.
+Move sweet peas that have germinated into a cold frame, they can still be sown now (3 to a 3in pot).
+Take hardwood cuttings of shrubs.

-Mulch azaleas, rhododendrons and camellias with compost.
-Dig up and divide herbaceous perennials that have become overcrowded.
+Mulch azaleas, rhododendrons and camellias with compost or rotted bracken.
 Fork over gaps in the border and spread compost.
 Tie climbers to protect them from high winds.

 Take the strain out of raking up leaves and either use leaf grabbers or a vacuum to collect them.
 Bag them, using a fork to make drainage holes, and the resulting leaf mould will be perfect for sowing seeds and cuttings.
 The garden is full of composting material at this time of the year, grass cuttings, annual flowers, vegetable leaf stems etc. but avoid woody material that takes too long to break down.
 Burn anything that is diseased, potato plants and pernicious weeds such as ground elder and bindweed.